vikasdimaniya/UBLS/readme.md

 Completed: use winston insted of custom made logger

 Add mongo and redis.
+Add ssl and tls for mongodb.
+Add option to show logs like in electron-builder SET DEBUG=electron-builder, i.e use SET DEBUG=APPLICATION_NAME
 require modules only if module is required by the end-user of UBLS
 use bluebird insted of when
 if port already in use then exit